 False worship, the cornerstone of a false church, is not new.

 The Apostles followed Jesus’ teaching regarding false teachers.
 Paul spoke of false teachers who preached to “itching ears” (2 Timothy 4:3-4).
 Peter also warned of false teachers among the professing people of God who would ultimately be judged for their heresies (2 Peter 2:1-3).
 Even John, the final New Testament author, warned of “false prophets” and “deceivers” (1 John 4:1, 2 John 1:7).
-The Bible makes it clear God’s people would deal with some who called themselves Christian teachers, but were not.
+The Bible makes it clear that God’s people would deal with some who called themselves Christian teachers, but were not.

 “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.”
 Matthew 7:15